ResetSec/UrmiaCTF/Misc/Farewell/README.md

 ## What's the encoding?

-The team was throwing out ideas for a bit, and at some point one of the team members suggested that the encoding is probably just simply a bit representation of the grid.
+The team was throwing out ideas for a bit, and at some point, one of the team members suggested that the encoding is simply a bit representation of the grid.

 And I quote: "Yeh i feels like the flag maybe a sequence of number 9 numbers as you pointed out .
 Fibo has noting to do with char"